apache/eventmesh/docs/en/sdk-java/03-tcp.md

 ### Synchronous Producer

 The `EventMeshTCPClient` class implements the `rr` method.
-The `rr` method accepts the message to be published and an optional timeout value, and returns the response message from the consumer.
+The `rr` method accepts the message to be published and an optional timeout value and returns the response message from the consumer.

 ```java
 /* ... */